Sydell Weiner, PhD

 Nonviolent communication is more than an exercise in language.
 Above all, it depends upon empathy.
 And yet, we have a strong urge in our culture to give advice or reassurance or to explain our own position first.
 Empathy strengthens relationships because it is a respectful understanding of what others are experiencing.
 It calls on us to empty our minds and listen with our whole beings.

 In nonviolent communication we learn to give empathy, allowing others to fully express themselves.
 When we think they are finished, we could even ask if they have more.
 When someone realizes they have received full empathetic understanding, we can visibly see their relief.
-The tension is released from their bodies and they physically relax.
+The tension is released from their bodies, and they physically relax.

 Paraphrasing: